-Jessica Bento, Physical Therapist (Creator of DVRT Restoration Certification, DVRT Rx Shoulders, Knee, and Pelvic Control Courses & NEW Shoulder Online Seminar)
+Jessica Bento, Physical Therapist (Creator of DVRT Restoration Certification, DVRT Rx Shoulders, Knee, and Pelvic Control Courses & Shoulder Online Seminar)

 Shoulder issues are always going to be very personal to me.
 They were the reason that my hopes of swimming in the Olympics were dashed and even though I found a very positive path for myself, it is hard not to think about “what if”.
 So, when I see all these posts about wanting to provide solutions for shoulder issues on social media, I become sad mostly because they are often almost dangerous if not at best, highly ineffective.

 There are so many things we could discuss when it comes to the shoulders, but I thought these 3 concepts were some of the most important to understand how we build truly healthy shoulders and avoid many of the pitfalls of social media.

 Stop Taking The Core & Lower Body Out

 I see it even with coaches and therapists I know well.
 As much as they want to say they are functional training based, I see them time and time again take the core and lower body out of their shoulder exercises.
 This is probably the number one mistake because your core and lower body are so integral to what happens at the shoulder.